JetBrains/teamcity-documentation/topics/branch-remote-run-trigger.md

 ### Limitations

-If your build configuration has more than one VCS root which support branch remote\-run, and you push changes to all of them, TeamCity will start several personal builds with changes from one VCS root each.
+If your build configuration has more than one VCS root which support branch remote run, and you push changes to all of them, TeamCity will start one personal build with changes per each VCS root.

  __  __